Kunstmuseen Krefeld: Art before 1945

-The older works in the museum are very much influenced by the history of the museum's origins.
-Especially many donations and endowments from the early days form the foundation.
-The aforementioned Oetker Collection is particularly worthy of mention here, as well as the Kramer Collection with medieval sculptures from the Lower Rhine.
-As mentioned, the former Beckerath Collection forms a closed complex of Italian Renaissance art with, among other things, several high-quality sculptural works of the Quattrocento.
+The older works in the museum bear the mark of the history of the museum's origins—especially in the many donations and endowments from the early dayswhich form the foundation of the collection.
+The aforementioned Oetker Collection is particularly worthy of mention, as well as the Kramer Collection with medieval sculptures from the Lower Rhine.
+So too, the former Beckerath Collection forms a closed complex of Italian Renaissance art with, among other things, several high-quality sculptural works of the Quattrocento.

 One focus is on paintings from the 19th century, including works by Franz von Lenbach, Wilhelm Leibl, Johann Wilhelm Schirmer, Hans Thoma and various artists of the Düsseldorf School of Painting.
 Of particular note is Der Schadow-Kreis, a joint painting by Eduard Bendemann, Theodor Hildebrandt, Julius Hübner, Wilhelm von Schadow and Karl Ferdinand Sohn, created in Rome in 1830.

 Classical Modernism is represented, among others, by the marble sculpture Eva (1900) by Auguste Rodin and the painting The Houses of Parliament in London (1904) by Claude Monet.
-The Modern Collection was torn apart in 1937 by the confiscations in the context of degenerate art.
+The Modern collection was torn apart in 1937 by the confiscations in the context of degenerate art.
 Heinrich Campendonk's Pierrot with Sunflower (1925) and the painting Kuhmelken (1913) by Emil Nolde returned to the collection after the war.
 Some gaps were closed again after 1945 through targeted acquisitions.
 The museum has works by the German Impressionists Max Slevogt, Lois Corinth and Max Liebermann as well as Expressionist works.
 The Painting Flood (1912) by Wassily Kandinsky Symphony Black and Red by Alexej von Jawlensky and a group of works by Heinrich Campendonk represent the Blaue Reiter.
 Of particular note are the Constructivist works by Piet Mondrian, whose rightful ownership has been under discussion for some time, Theo van Doesburg and László Moholy-Nagy.

 A special feature is the group of works of Rhenish Expressionism, with works by Heinrich Nauen, Helmuth Macke and Johan Thorn Prikker.